-For Japan, should she somehow be able to do so, to establish a supply route to Europe could establish a route to hex 2560 (Calcutta) using the JAPAN area, which only gets the route to the EASTERN INDIA area, and from there to another western India hex using the EASTERN INDIA area, and thence to Europe using the WESTERN INDIA area using three shipping strength points for three areas.
+For Japan, should she somehow be able to do so and being more limited, to establish a supply route to Europe could establish a route to hex 2560 (Calcutta) using the JAPAN area, and from there to another western India hex using the EASTERN INDIA area, and thence to Europe using the WESTERN INDIA area using three shipping strength points for three areas.
 For the United States to supply hex 3679 (Port Moresby), it could use the UNITED STATES WEST COAST AREA, except that Port Moresby is not a naval base.
 It's distance is 38 hexes, which is greater than the 27 hexes required to supply a non-naval base location.
 The U.S. must therefore use the AUSTRALIA EAST area to get to hex 4580 (Sydney) and then the AUSTRALIA NORTH area to supply Port Moresby for two shipping strength points, since the distance from Sydney to Port Moresby is only nine hexes.